Charles Chiniquy: Biography

 After leaving the Catholic Church, Chiniquy dedicated his life to preach and evangelize among his fellow French Canadians, as well as other people in Canada and the United States, in order to convert them from Catholicism to Protestant Christianity.
 He wrote a number of books and tracts expressing his criticism and views on the alleged errors in the faith and practices of the Catholic Church.
 His two most influential literary works are the autobiography Fifty Years in The Church of Rome and the polemical treatise The Priest, The Woman, and The Confessional.
 These books raised concerns in the United States about the influence of the Catholic Church.
 According to one Canadian biographer, Chiniquy is Canada's best-selling author of all time.
 He joined the Orange Order and said of it: "I always found them staunch and true.
 I consider it a great honour to be an Orangeman.
 Every time I go on my knees I pray that God may bless them and make them as numerous and bright as the stars of the heaven above."
 When Chiniquy visited Hobart in 1879, a riot occurred when hundreds of Catholic opponents forced their way into the lecture hall.
 The meeting was abandoned and more than five hundred law enforcement personnel were employed for the next meeting, with thousands of protestors outside the building.

+In 1880, as a part of his world tour, Chiniquy travelled to New Zealand.
+He was supported by the New Zealand Grand Orange Lodge, as he carried out lectures.
+He received a negative reception from Catholics and his visit was curtailed when churches withdrew support.

 In 1864, Chiniquy married Euphémie Allard.
 The couple had three children together.
 Chiniquy died in Montreal, Quebec, Canada on January 16, 1899.